Benjamin-Dobell/react-native-android-toolbar-badge/README.md

 After linking the code you'll need to make a small change to the native Android (Java) code included in your React Native app.

-In the file(s) the define your React Native Android activities (classes that extends `ReactActivity`), typically just `MainActivity`, you'll need to add the following imports:
+In the file(s) that define your React Native Android activities (classes that extends `ReactActivity`), typically just `MainActivity`, you'll need to add the following imports:

 ```
 import au.com.glassechidna.react.drawables.DrawableProviderResourcesWrapper;